Post-Workout Plantains With Maple Syrup

-Without a doubt, this is my favorite post-workout treat because the carbs help replenish the glycogen stores from training and tearing down the muscles, but in a MUCH more delicious way.
+Maple candied baked plantains, without a doubt, is my favorite post-workout treat.
+The carbs help replenish the glycogen stores from training and tearing down the muscles, but in a MUCH more delicious way.

 The maple syrup is sugar-free, but if you can handle it and prefer it, you can use real maple syrup or honey, careful not to go overboard since ripe plantains are already rich in natural sugars.

 But, you can also eliminate the maple altogether if preferred because the cinnamon and coconut oil pair beautifully in this recipe to satisfy that post-workout tooth.